 It’s a vicious cycle.

-When we rub our eyes, the force applied on our eyeballs increases eye pressure.
+When we rub our eyes, the force applied to our eyeballs increases eye pressure.
 To put things into perspective, a light rub doubles the pressure – make-up removal or wiping away tears nudges it up by a bit more.
 If we scrunch up our eyes and rub aggressively with our knuckles, the eye pressure shoots up tremendously by 20 times.

 Usually, the eye pressure will return to normal quickly with no visible long-term damage, but frequent rubbing may bring about more serious consequences, especially for those with pre-existing eye conditions.